MicroStrategy/rest-api-playground/CONTRIBUTING.md

     - The title of api does not need to be the same as in the swagger docs.
     - Use "Login" instead of "Returns Authorization Token"
     - Use "Logout" instead of "Close all existing sessions for the authenticated user"
-    - Apis do not need all optional params or headers.
+    - APIs do not need all optional params or headers.
 This is optional.
   - In the [api](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/collection/16131298-15ac2bcb-1b3c-4be4-81b2-c3defec602ad) collection:
     - The title of the api should match the swagger docs.
-    - Apis should contain all optional params or headers.
+    - APIs should contain all optional params or headers.

 ### Workflows

-- Workflows based on existing documentation should try to match/structure based on the documentation.
+- Workflows, based on existing documentation, should try to match/structure based on the documentation.
+  Workflows, not based on existing documentation, should have a more thorough description.
+If the workflow cuts across multiple different api families, put the workflow in a folder that pertains most closely to the workflow or create a new folder, if no folder matches it close enough.
 - Workflows should work either in a demo environment or newly created cloud environment.
 If setup is needed include it in documentation.
 - Don't cause permanent unrevocable changes in a workflow without user explicitly editing the workflow.
   This means:
   - Most of time you want to create a new object to showcase editing/modification workflow.
   - Delete any created objects at the end of workflow to clean up space.
   - Revert any changes by apis to existing objects at end of workflow.
 - Try to use a folder existing in demo or newly created environment to store newly created objects.
-Such as "publicReportsFolderId" in environments or "publicObjectsFolderId"
+Such as `publicReportsFolderId` in environments or `publicObjectsFolderId`.
 - All workflows with "Login" api should have "Logout" api, "Logout" should unset all used variables.

 ## Reviewing